-11 most famous riddles
+11 most famous riddles!

 How many riddles do you know like the back of your hand?
 What if I were to ask you what was the most famous riddle that you know of?
 All of us would have different answers!
 Intrigued by this very question we have compiled for you, 11 most famous riddles!

 These were chosen because they are so widely told and known throughout the English-speaking world.
 You may call them overdone, but we call them classic.
-You probably know most of them if not all of them but there are always the next generation’s heads to fill with amazement and humour.
+You probably know most of them if not all of them but there are always the next generation’s heads to fill with amazement and humor.

 1. Ancient Sumer: The world’s oldest riddle

 Even 4,000 years ago, people tested one another’s logical reasoning and critical thinking skills with riddles and puzzles.
 This ancient civilization, located in what is today the country of Iraq, left us with one of the earliest known examples of a written riddle.

 Here is the riddle: “There is a house.
 One enters it blind and comes out seeing.
 What is it?”